SimonSerrano/workout-log-app/README.md

 <h3 align="center">Workout Log</h3>

   <p align="center">
     Create your own workout logs.
-Define the exercises your practices for how many sets and how many reps.
+Define the exercises you practiced for how many sets and how many reps.
 Enjoy the progression !
     <br />
     <a href="https://github.com/SimonSerrano/workout-log-app"><strong>Explore the docs »</strong></a>
     <br />